WINTER USE DATA COLLECTION

-The Winter 2018/2019 effort will be led by WCU MEM graduate student, Kendall Cox.
-Her thesis emphasis will include data collection and in-depth data analysis utilizing multiple years of data.
+The winter 2018/19 research was led by WCU MEM graduate student, Kendall Cox.
+Her thesis emphasis included data collection and in-depth data analysis utilizing multiple years of data.
 Funding for the current year’s DCI is ongoing.

 The winter 2017/2018 effort was led by WCU graduate student Douglas Shaw.
 Infrared detector cameras were utilized to collect recreational usage data at each of six trailheads: Kebler Pass, Slate River, Washington Gulch, Gothic Corridor and Brush Creek (two sites: Brush Creek Trailhead and Brush Creek Road).
 On site observations were also conducted to verify the data.